 Giving (and Receiving) Regular Feedback

-People can’t improve without consistent feedback.
-This includes leaders.
+Consistent feedback is a necessary part of communication in an organization.
 Normalizing the process of giving and receiving feedback helps teams learn how to improve together.
 Additionally, people stop fearing critiques and loftier objectives as they start to realize how capable they are.
 This boost of confidence corresponds with the development of a growth mindset in the company culture.
 It also eliminates toxic workplace behaviors like perfectionism and lack of innovation.

 To create a feedback loop: